Documentation

 Direct Connection

-You input your OpenRouter API Key.
+You input your OpenRouter API Key in Account Settings.
 Usage is billed directly to your OpenRouter account.

 Platform Fee